mstksg/backprop/renders/NeuralTest.md

 ```

 Now, for the magic of *backprop*: the library can now take advantage of
-the implicit (or explicit) graph and use it to do backpropagation, too!
+the implicit (or explicit) graph and use it to do back-propagation, too!

 ``` {.sourceCode .literate .haskell}
 simpleGrad